Sultanpur National Park, Gurgaon | Timings, Animals, Entry Fee

 Sultanpur National Park History

 In British India, Sultanpur was used as a salt manufacturing centre.
-In the 20th century, ornithologist Peter Michel Jackson first recognized Sultanpur as a bird centre.
-He used to be the honorary secretary of the Delhi Birdwatching Society and used his position to push the formation of the Sultanpur Bird Sanctuary (Sultanpur Pakshi Vihar).
-After, It was discussed in the 1969 session of the International Union for Conservation of Nature and Natural Resources.
+In the 20th century, ornithologist Peter Michel Jackson first recognised Sultanpur as a bird centre.
+He was the honorary secretary of the Delhi Birdwatching Society and used his position to push for the formation of the Sultanpur Bird Sanctuary (Sultanpur Pakshi Vihar).
+After that, it was discussed in the 1969 session of the International Union for Conservation of Nature and Natural Resources.

-Thus, the preservation of Sultanpur Lake started, and they announced it as a bird sanctuary on April 2, 1971.
-The park’s status was promoted as a National Park in July 1991.
+Thus, Sultanpur Lake was started to be preserved, and it was announced as a bird sanctuary on April 2, 1971.
+The park’s status was promoted to National Park status in July 1991.

 Today, its total area is over 359 acres.
 The national capital of Delhi is 34 km away from this Indian forest, resulting in many tourists visiting the park.